cgcizek/snakemake_RNA/README.md

 ### Cluster configuration

-`cluster.json` contains the per rule cluster parameters (ncpus, ram, walltime...).
-It can be modified as desired.
+`cluster.yaml` contains the per rule cluster parameters (ncpus, ram, walltime...).
+It can be modified as desired, RULE'S NAME has to match the NAME in the `cluster.yaml` for snakemake to understand cpus/mem requirements for that rule.
 In the future I want to remove this file in favour of the new [snakemake profiles](https://github.com/Snakemake-Profiles) system (see below), but I still need to understand a little bit better how it works and how to properly do the migration.

 ### Snakemake profiles